Formosos/xen-wallet/README.md

 Trying to claim too many wallets in one transaction will cause the entire transaction to revert.

 This function will also mint XEL tokens - more details about that are provided later in this document.

-#### `batchClaimMintRewardRescue`

-Used to rescue wallets whose XEN rewards are about to expire.

-Inputs:

-1. `owner`: The owner whose wallets to rescue
-1. `startId`: Starting index for the wallets to rescue
-1. `endId`: Ending index.

-A rescue can only be performed if the wallet's maturity has been exceeded by at least 2 days.

-A rescue fee is deducted for each wallet and sent to the rescue address given in the contract constructor.

 ### XENWallet contract